hugopendlebury/gribtoarrow/readme.md

 ## Creating the Python module

-At the time of writing the project uses CMAKE.
+At the time of writing the project can be built two ways.

+-  CMAKE.
 The paths are currently hardcoded into the CMAKE file so you will need to amend the paths to match the location of the libraries on your system.
-It is anticipated that this will be modified in future to created a smarter CMAKE file or simply remove this and replace it with a more modern build backend and a pyproject.toml file to create a python wheel which can be installed / distributed on PyPi etc...

-### Install Dependencies
+It should noted that after you have installed arrow and pyarrow you can find the include and library paths using these commands. pyarrow.get_library_dirs() and pyarrow.get_include()

+- Poetry.
+A pyproject.toml file is present in the repo which simplies the build.
+    Simply execute the commands below

+    poetry build
+    poetry install

+### Install Dependencies - This will depend on if you are building the project with CMAKE or poetry.

 - Install ECCODES -> build from source
 - Install arrow -> use homebrew on osx (we need both arrow and pyarrow)

+If using cmake you will also need to install the follow

 - pip install pyarrow (or use venv but remember to activate it when testing)
 - pip install polars (if you want to run the samples / tests).
 At the lowest level you can interact with the results using pyArrow or any tools which can work with the Apache Arrow ecosystem e.g. Pandas, Polars, Duckdb, Vaex etc..

+If you are using poetry this will be taken care of for you.

 ### Clone This project